tiberiushunter/advent-of-code-2020/README.md

 To run the code ensure you have the [.NET 5 SDK][6]

-Then from the root directory run the command: `dotnet run`
+Then from the root directory run the command `dotnet restore` to ensure you have the required NuGet packages installed.

+Next, we need to set up the UserSecret "AdventOfCode:Session" To do this run the command

+`dotnet set "AdventOfCode:Session" "y0ur_s3ss10n_k3y*"`

+~~This is used to store your Advent of Code session key to fetch the input directly from the site rather than adding it in yourself.~~ <- *It will do this, eventually...*

+Finally, run `dotnet run` to launch the application.

 You'll be presented with a Welcome Screen where you will be prompted to input a day number to run any of the Advent of Code solutions.